interledger/web-monetization-projects/packages/coil-monorepo-upkeep/README.md

 ### yarn upkeep

-This ensures the pckage configuration follows a convention by scripting the updates of various files like:
+This ensures the package configuration follows a convention by scripting the updates of various files like:

 - jest.config.js